Mother Says Federal Officials Took Her Daughter While She Breastfed Her in Texas Detention Center

 The federal judge sentenced Rodriguez-Avila to 15 days in jail because Rodriguez-Avila was previously convicted for the same misdemeanor offense in 2012 and deported.

-US Customs and Border Protection did not return calls to address Nogueras’ claims.
+In a statement released Wednesday, Carlos Diaz, a US Customs and Border Protection spokesman, disputed the claims against immigration officials.

+“Nothing could be further from the truth and these allegations are unsubstantiated,” he said in an email.

-Cornelio recalled how quickly the tears flowed when the Civil Rights Project interviewed immigrants, whose children had been taken from them, after their arrest for illegally entering the country.
+In Texas, Cornelio recalled how quickly the tears flowed when the Civil Rights Project interviewed immigrants, whose children had been taken from them, after their arrest for illegally entering the country.

 “All the women would start crying and would need to take a couple of minutes before being able to continue talking about it,” Cornelio said.